When writing a lit revision, one of the most essential pieces of the puzzle is understanding why you are writing in the first place.

 - Analysis and interpretation – Last but not least, this is where you will draw out your thesis from the data that you have collected.

-Here are some common mistakes that you should avoid at all costs when it comes to writing your literature review.
+Here are some common mistakes that you should avoid at all costs when it comes to writing.

-- Using informal language – Avoid the use of informal language review as much as possible
+- Using informal language – Avoid the use of informal language as much as possible

-- Using jargon – Complex words in your literature review are not encouraged, especially if you plan to publish your research paper.
+- Using jargon – Complex words in your literature review and research proposal are not encouraged, especially if you plan to publish your research paper.
 You need people to understand your paper in its simplest form.

-- Being vague – Literature reviews require precision and conciseness.
-Otherwise, how will someone reading your literature review know what your research paper is all about?
+- Being vague – Such papers require precision and conciseness.
+Otherwise, how will someone read your text know what your research paper is all about?